Hornady LEVERevolution 30-30 Review: Honest Testing by a Hunter

 What Is It Best For?

-Whitetail deer hunting within 300 yards is where Hornady LeveRevolution 30-30 ammunition shines.
-The 30-30 has dominated the deer woods across the USA for decades, and now this ammo extends its range just a little bit more.
+The 30-30 has dominated deer woods across the USA for decades, and now this ammo extends its range just a little farther.

 Disadvantages

-The 30-30 round is known for poor performance at longer ranges, 350+ yards.
-And while the LeveRevolution ammo extends this range, it by no means makes the 30-30 lever gun a long-range bolt-action hunting rifle.
+The 30-30 round is known for poor performance at longer ranges (i.e., 350+ yards).
+While LEVERevolution ammo does extend a 30-30 lever gun’s effective range, it by no means turns it into a long-range bolt-action hunting rifle.

 Pros

-- Consistently accurate means you can rest assured the bullet will strike where you're aiming
+- Consistently accurate; you can rest assured the bullet will strike where you're aiming.

 Cons

-Hornady LeveRevolution 30-30 ammo comes in a couple of variations, from the heavier 160gr FTX bullet to the lighter 140gr MonoFlex Bullet.
+Hornady LEVERevolution 30-30 ammo comes in two variations: the heavier 160 grain FTX load, and the lighter 140grain MonoFlex load.

-Even though it's a little lighter, the 140gr bullet can still take down elk at close ranges (100-200 yards).
-However, this bullet will shine while varmint and whitetail deer hunting.
-It has a slightly higher muzzle velocity than the 160-grain bullet but slightly lower muzzle energy.
+Even though it's a little lighter, the 140 grain bullet can still theoretically take down elk at close range (100-200 yards).
+However, this bullet will shine best while hog and whitetail hunting.
+It has a slightly higher muzzle velocity than the 160 grain bullet, but slightly lower muzzle energy to match.

 Our Testing Procedure

-While testing any rifle ammo, I tend to approach it from a hunting perspective since this is what I do most often with a rifle.
-However, I always keep other shooters in mind because I'm also a sucker for a fun day at the gun range, with a bit of competition mixed in.
+When testing rifle ammo, I approach it from a hunting perspective, since that is what I do most often with a rifle.
+However, I always keep other shooters in mind, because I'm also a sucker for a fun day at the gun range, with a bit of competition mixed in.
 That's why I consider the accuracy, consistency, reliability, and price of the ammo I'm testing.

-Accuracy: The accuracy is measured by how close the bullet is to where I was aiming after each shot.
+- Accuracy: Accuracy is measured by how close the bullet is to where I was aiming after each shot.
 While I'm not the world's greatest sharpshooter, I'm a decent shot with a rifle.

-Consistency: I measure the consistency of ammo by how well I can group my shots.
+- Consistency: I measure ammo’s consistency by how well I can group my shots.
 So, I might not be accurate (the scope might be off a bit), but if I'm consistently hitting the same area in a tight group, I know to adjust my sights rather than blame the ammo.

-Reliability: I've used ammo that doesn't go bang when the firing pin hits the primer, or it jams and causes all kinds of frustrating malfunctions.
-I want the ammunition I buy to go bang with each pull of the trigger and cleanly cycle without any hiccups.
+- Reliability: I've used ammo that doesn't go bang when the firing pin hits the primer, or jams, causing all kinds of other frustrating malfunctions.
+I want the ammunition I buy not to do these things, of course.

-Price: I was on a tight budget in college, so I sacrificed some of the abovementioned characteristics.
-As my budget has grown, I've realized the benefits of high-quality ammo, especially for hunting.
+- Price: I was on a tight budget in college, so I sacrificed some of the aforementioned characteristics.
+As my budget has grown, I've realized the benefits of high-quality ammo – especially for hunting.
 However, I understand ammo prices can be ridiculous, which is why I still consider this a contributing factor when testing ammo.

-Below you'll find the ballistics table for both the 140gr and 160gr bullets used in 30-30 LeveRevolution ammo.
+For a comprehensive overview of 30-30 ballistics from all major manufacturers, check out our detailed ballistics resource.
+Below you'll find ballistics tables for both the 140gr and 160gr bullets featured in 30-30 LEVERevolution ammo.

-It's the best 30-30 ammo I've ever used, and I've used several different brands and styles over the years of hunting with a lever gun.
+It's the best 30-30 ammo I've ever used, and I've tried several different brands and styles over the years.

-If you're convinced that Hornady LeveRevolution 30-30 ammo is for you; I encourage you to pick some up from Ammo.com, where we have fast shipping (it took my box of ammo to get to my house in 2 days) and some of the best prices available!
+If you're convinced that Hornady LEVERevolution 30-30 ammo is for you, then I encourage you to order some from Ammo.com, where we have fast shipping (it took only two days for my boxes of ammo to get to my house) and some of the best prices available!

 Frequently Asked Questions

-You'll find a couple of the most commonly asked questions we get at Ammo.com regarding Hornady Leverevolution 30-30 rounds.
+Here are two of the most commonly asked questions we get at Ammo.com regarding Hornady LEVERevolution 30-30 ammo.

-Yes, Hornady Leverevolution 30-30 ammo is worth buying.
-It's more accurate and cycles well.
+Yes, Hornady LEVERevolution 30-30 ammo is worth buying.
+It's more accurate than average, and cycles well.
 However, it's more expensive than most other 30-30 rounds.

-What is the range of a Hornady Leverevolution 30–30 Ammo?
+What is the range of Hornady LEVERevolution 30-30 Ammo?

 Ammunition Reviews